 Scientific and Organizing CommitteeThe Symposium Organizing Comittee is responsible for reviewing submitted abstracts and suggesting additional speakers.

-Jointly organised by the Institute of Nanostructured Materials of Italy’s Research Council (CNR) and by Palermo's University DEIM Department, the Organizing Committee includes the chairmen of the Scientifc Committee Mario Pagliaro (CNR) and Leonardo Palmisano (Palermo's University), Rosaria Ciriminna (CNR, Palermo), Cristina Della Pina and Ermelinda Falletta (University of Milan), and Palermo's University Giovanni Palmisano, Marzia Sciortino, Piera Demma Carà, Giuseppe Marcì and Elisa García-Lopez.
+the Organizing Committee includes the chairmen of the Scientifc Committee Mario Pagliaro (CNR) and Leonardo Palmisano (Palermo's University), Rosaria Ciriminna (CNR, Palermo), Cristina Della Pina and Ermelinda Falletta (University of Milan), and Palermo's University Giovanni Palmisano, Marzia Sciortino, Piera Demma Carà, Giuseppe Marcì and Elisa García-Lopez.

 Social Program and Accompanying personAt the end of the 1st day morning session, the Rectorate will offer a guided tour of the splendid Palazzo Steri.
 On the afternoon of April 10, the social program will start at 17:30 from Piazza Marina, in front of Palazzo Steri.

 A bus will reach Regaleali namely the heart of the Tasca d'Almerita family's wine production.